storybook-eol/storybook-ui/README.md

 This is the core UI of [react-storybook](https://github.com/storybooks/react-storybook) and other similar projects.
 It's a React based UI where you can initialize with a simple function.
 You can configure it by providing a simple provider API.

+---

+**This repo has been deprecated because it's not included in https://github.com/storybooks/storybook**

+---

 ![Storybook UI Demo](./docs/storybook-ui-demo.png)

 ## Usage